greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Default is `on_no_stats`.

-**Note:** For partitioned tables, automatic statistics collection is not triggered if data is inserted from the top-level parent table of a partitioned table.
+> **Note** For partitioned tables, automatic statistics collection is not triggered if data is inserted from the top-level parent table of a partitioned table.

 Automatic statistics collection is triggered if data is inserted directly in a leaf table \(where the data is stored\) of the partitioned table.
 Statistics are collected only on the leaf table.